arnoldsandoval-okta/odyssey/packages/docs/index.md

 ::: slot nimatron-all

-# Odyssey - the Atko design system
+# Odyssey - the Okta design system

 This is the home for Okta's Design System "Odyssey".
 Here you will find assets to build high quality UIs along with documentation to guide you along the way.